Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 #### Advanced Notes

+The above gives the basic gist of integer array indexing, but there are many subtleties and advanced behaviors involved with them as well.
+The subsections here are included for completeness but if you are only a beginner NumPy user, you may wish to skip them.

 ##### Negative Indices

-Indices in the integer array can also be negative.
-Negative indices work the same as they do with [integer indices](integer-indices).
-Negative and nonnegative indices can be mixed arbitrarily.
+> **Indices in the integer array can also be negative.
+Negative indices work the same as they do with [integer indices](integer-indices).**

+Negative and
+nonnegative indices can be mixed arbitrarily.

 ```py